Connor Joe Player Props: Pirates vs. Angels

 Connor Joe At The Plate

-- In 24.1% of his games this season, Joe has had at least one RBI.
-He's picked up more than one in 4.8% and driven in three or more of his team's runs in one contest.

-- He has scored in 27 of 83 games this year, and more than once 8 times.
+- He has scored in 33.3% of his games this year, with two or more runs scored in 9.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.